Simonaognyanova05/Hotel-Management-System/README.md

 Express-Handlebars,
 Bcrypt.

-The project is web application
+The project is web application.